Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Results

-\section{Device operation and wires characterization}
+\subsection{Device operation and wires characterization}

-A schematic of the vertically-coupled quantum wires device used in this work is shown in Fig. \ref{fig1}(b), with an optical image provided in Supplementary section 1.
+A schematic of the vertically-coupled quantum wires devices used in this work is shown in Fig. \ref{fig1}b, with a typical optical image provided (see Supplementary Figure 1).
 As the two wires are defined in two separate quantum wells, they are only separated by a 15 nm-wide hard AlGaAs barrier grown by molecular beam epitaxy, resulting in an interwire separation $d_{vert} = 33$ nm.
-Each wire is defined by a pinch-off (PO) gate and a plunger (PL) gate.
-Fig. \ref{fig1}(a) shows the conducting region of the device when appropriate negative voltages are applied to all four gates, creating two independently contacted quantum wires.
+Each wire is defined by a pinch-off (PO) gate and a plunger (PL) gate, shown in gold.
+Fig. \ref{fig1}a shows the conducting region of the device when appropriate negative voltages are applied to all four gates, creating two independently contacted quantum wires.
 Crucially, this design allows for interlayer interactions only in the region where the two quasi-1D wires overlap.
-The conductance of the top wire as a function of the top PL gate for different bottom PL gate voltages is displayed in Fig. \ref{fig1}(c).
-The 1D subband plateau-like features are prominently visible in the smoothed data, while the raw data still reveals the presence of resonances, likely due to disorder-induced quantum dots.
-It is worth noting that limited cross-talk is observed between the bottom PL gate and the top wire.
-However, the subband position of the bottom wire does not show such crosstalk, as depicted in Fig. \ref{fig1}(d).
+The PO gate design ensures that conduction in the top (bottom) layer can only occur on the right (left) side of the device, as highlighted by the continuous pink (blue) layer, representing the top (bottom) 2DEG conducting region.
+Two nominally identical devices fabricated on the same GaAs/AlGaAs heterostructure are presented in this study.
+For vertical device 1, the conductance of the top wire as a function of the top PL gate (TPL) for different bottom PL gate (BPL) voltages is displayed in Fig. \ref{fig1}c.
+The 1D subband plateau-like features are prominently visible in the smoothed data, while the raw data still reveal the presence of resonances, likely due to disorder-induced quantum dots.
 The bottom wire exhibits sharper subbands and fewer defects compared to the top wire, and is notably less resistive.
 Therefore, in subsequent Coulomb drag measurements, we utilize the top wire as the drive wire and the bottom wire as the drag wire, as the drag signal is more dependent on the drag wire quality.
-Coulomb drag measurements with the bottom wire as the drive wire are presented in Supplementary section 3.
+Coulomb drag measurements with the bottom wire as the drive wire are presented in Supplementary Note 3.
+The wires characterization of device 2 is presented in Supplementary Note 11.
+Despite the identical heterostructure and fabrication process, device 2 shows an enhanced conductance compared to device 1, implying a lower disorder level.\\

-\section{Coulomb drag measurements}
+\subsection{Coulomb drag measurements}